 Have you ever delivered a brief or set a deadline for somebody else?
 Have you ever compiled a report on the activities of other people?
-Have you ever adjusted your own schedule in regards to your team’s activities?
+Have you ever adjusted your own schedule regarding your team’s activities?
 If the answer is yes - congrats, you know what being a project manager is like.
 And in order to do better in your own line of work, you need to improve your project management skills - be it in marketing, design, development, client work, or entrepreneurship in general.

 You’re not alone

 Let’s face it - there are very few cases where a person in a creative position has the freedom to do things on their own time, without any interaction with the outside world.
-Even when you’re just focusing on your work, there’s rarely a situation where you’re able to be working on just one single thing.
+Even when you’re just focusing on your work, there’s rarely a situation where you’re able to be working on only one single thing.
 There are always a lot of moving pieces, and chances are you’ll be accountable to make sure they all move in the right direction.

 Focus & prioritize

 Although these two sound like classic productivity techniques, making sure you’re always focusing on your priorities is something that can greatly help in your creative projects.
-Eating a frog, utilizing the Pomodoro, creating a priority matrix - these are all ways to move your projects forward, not just improve your work output.
+Eating a frog, utilizing the Pomodoro, creating a priority matrix - these are all the ways to move your projects forward, not just improve your work output.

 Everything you do is a project

 As with every single thing you do, projects have a beginning and an end.
 They consist of smaller things you need to accomplish in order to complete the big picture.
 Every marketing activity, every design flow, every piece of code - they all have goals, requirements, and deadlines.
 Therefore, it’s essential to view all these activities as projects in themselves.
-That way you’re getting the hang of how it all connects and how to improve the way you execute both your short and long-term strategies.
+That way, you’re getting the hang of how it all connects and how to improve the way you execute both your short and long-term strategies.

 Project management is critical for creative projects